 Thank you, Craft Project Ideas, for sending the glitter, fuzzy sticks, and paint brush that we used in this project.

-How to Do Paper Mache for Kids
+An Easy Paper Mache Project for Kids

 - Strips of paper or newspaper